 The University also provides recreational trips to area amusement parks, whitewater rafting, skiing, and New York City.
 When the weather warms up, students often head to the beach on the weekends or enjoy shopping around the nearby Hampton Roads area.

-Chowan fields 18 varsity sports programs as well as a co-ed cheerleading team and competes at the NCAA Division II level.
+Chowan fields 19 varsity sports programs as well as a co-ed cheerleading team and competes at the NCAA Division II level.
 Chowan is a member of the Central Intercollegiate Athletic Association (CIAA), and is the first historically non-Historically Black College or University to join a historically African-American athletic conference.
-Chowan has also gained associate membership in the Conference Carolinas for five sports and is a member of the Bluegrass Mountain Conference in women's swimming.
+Chowan has also gained associate membership in the Conference Carolinas for five sports.

 With more than a dozen fun and exciting activities to choose from, the Jenkins Center, our new wellness facility, also offers aerobics and a well-equipped weight room to strengthen one’s mind, body, and soul.
 Chowan’s strong intramurals program includes sports like softball, flag football, indoor soccer, volleyball, 5-on-5 basketball, and powder puff football.

 Chowan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate, baccalaureate, and masters degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Chowan University.

 The university is accredited by the National Association of Schools of Music (NASM).